Compmaster-byte/Compmaster-byte.github.io/README.md

-# My sites
+# My site
 ## Site name: Tyzh_Community
 ## Url: home.tyzh.studio
-## Purpose: so that the domain does not put down...
+## Goal: so that the domain does not stand idle...